Cancer Biology

 Replication-induced DNA secondary structures drive fork uncoupling and breakage.

-(EMBO, 2023-11-15)Sequences that form DNA secondary structures, such as G-quadruplexes (G4s) and intercalated-Motifs (iMs), are abundant in the human genome and play various physiological roles.
+(WILEY, 2023-11-15)Sequences that form DNA secondary structures, such as G-quadruplexes (G4s) and intercalated-Motifs (iMs), are abundant in the human genome and play various physiological roles.
 However, they can also interfere with replication ... -

-Facts and hopes on RAS inhibitors and cancer immunotherapy.
+Facts and Hopes on RAS Inhibitors and Cancer Immunotherapy.

-(American Association for Cancer Research (AACR), 2023-08-15)While the past decade has seen great strides in the development of immunotherapies that reactivate the immune system against tumors, there have also been major advances in the discovery of drugs blocking oncogenic drivers ... -
+(AMER ASSOC CANCER RESEARCH, 2023-12-15)Although the past decade has seen great strides in the development of immunotherapies that reactivate the immune system against tumors, there have also been major advances in the discovery of drugs blocking oncogenic drivers ... -

 Application of digital pathology-based advanced analytics of tumour microenvironment organisation to predict prognosis and therapeutic response.